Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Applications to moduli of stable surfaces

 By \autoref{cor:moduli_exists}, we know that $\sM_{2,v}$ is an Artin stack of finite type over $\bZ[1/30]$ with finite diagonal.
 So, we only have to show that $\sM$ is closed under limits.
-That is, we have to show that if $f^0 : X^0 \to T^0 $ is a smooth canonically polarized surface over the spectrum {of a} field $K$, and $R$ is a DVR of $K$ with residue field characteristic $p$ greater than $\beta(v)$, then $f^0$ extends to a family of stable surfaces $f : X \to T = \Spec R$.
+As the properness of $\overline{\sM}_{2,v}$ is known in characteristic zero, it is enough to show the $\sM$ is closed under limits of characteristic $p>0$.
+That is, we have to show that if $f^0 : X^0 \to T^0 $ is a smooth canonically polarized surface over the spectrum {of a} field $K$, and $R$ is a DVR of $K$ with residue field characteristic $p$ greater than $\beta(v)$, then $f^0$ extends to a family of stable surfaces $f : X \to T = \Spec R$, after possibly replacing $K$ and $R$ with finite extensions and $f^0$ with the corresponding base-change.
 We may even assume that the residue field of $R$ is algebraically closed.

-The construction of $f$ happens in the following steps: \begin{itemize} \item We construct a Lefschetz pencil of a birational $Y^0$ model of $X^0$ over $T^0$ with certain boundedness properties. \item The above boundedness properties are tailored exactly, so that \cite[Corollary 2]{Saito_Log_smooth_extension_of_a_family_of_curves_and_semi_stable_reduction} provides a semi-stable extension $f_Y : Y \to T$. \item We run an MMP to turn the semi-stable extension into a stable family. \end{itemize} To state the above boundness properties, let $Y^0 \to X^0$ be a projective birational morphism from another smooth surface over $T^0$, and let $\overline{f}^0 : Y^0 \to T^0$ be the composition. \cite[Corollary 2]{Saito_Log_smooth_extension_of_a_family_of_curves_and_semi_stable_reduction} tells us that in this situation we can find at least a semi-stable extension $f_Y : Y \to T$ of $\overline{f}^0$ if we can produce a diagram as follows
+{\scshape The plan of showing the existence of limits:} The construction of $f$ happens in the following steps: \begin{itemize} \item We construct a birational model $Y^0 \to X^0$ admitting a fibration $Y^0 \to \bP^1_K$ with certain singularity and boundedness properties. \item The above singularity and boundedness properties are tailored exactly, so that \cite[Corollary 2]{Saito_Log_smooth_extension_of_a_family_of_curves_and_semi_stable_reduction} provides a semi-stable extension $f_Y : Y \to T$, after possibly applying a finite base-change. \item We run an MMP to turn the semi-stable extension into a stable family. \end{itemize} {\scshape Existence of semi-stable limits:} To state the above mentioned singularity and boundedness properties, let $Y^0 \to X^0$ be a projective birational morphism from another smooth surface over $T^0$, and let $\overline{f}^0 : Y^0 \to T^0$ be the composition. \cite[Corollary 2]{Saito_Log_smooth_extension_of_a_family_of_curves_and_semi_stable_reduction} tells us that in this situation we can find at least a semi-stable extension $f_Y : Y \to T$ of $\overline{f}^0$ if we can produce a diagram as follows